SebastJava/plymouth-theme-mint-logo-2/README.md

 And everything is completely redesigned here, with a clearly noticeable animation and a nice mint flavored background.
 And yet, it is still discreet, not too flashy.

+[FIND NEW PLYMOUTH THEMES mint-3 here](https://github.com/SebastJava/plymouth-theme-mint-3?tab=readme-ov-file#readme).
+These new themes are based on the same engine as the current Plymouth theme for Linux Mint 21.3.

+---

 ![Permissions-howto](Permissions-program.png)

 ### How to install